Luke100000/ImmersiveArmors/config.md

 ## Toggle armors

-`enabledArmors` is a mapping, toggling armor.
+`enabledArmors` is a mapping between [material](https://github.com/Luke100000/ImmersiveArmors/blob/HEAD/common/src/main/java/immersive_armors/Items.java) ("bone", "warrior", "steampunk", ...) and a boolean to disable certain armor sets.
 Since armor creation works at launch time, this cannot be synced with the client.
 That means, if a client has the armor enabled and the server not, you may cause confusion as items appear craftable but are not.

 If an armor is disabled on the client and not on the server, you will get rejected.